LFG — Leadership. Fundraising. Growth.

 When boards deliver 2% instead of 10%, the gap lands on the development team.
 We build engagement systems that turn board members into active fundraising partners, not reluctant check-writers.

 BoardSource's Leading with Intent (2024) found strategy overtook fundraising as the top board priority for the first time in 30 years of research.
-Boards are disengaging from revenue.
+When asked where boards make the greatest impact, 46% pointed to championing the mission and serving as ambassadors—far more than direct fundraising.

-Specialized support: Ebony Twilley Martin, former Executive Director of Greenpeace USA and GTG Network member, focuses specifically on nonprofit board development and governance coaching.
+Specialized support: Ebony Twilley Martin, former Executive Director of Greenpeace USA and GTG Collective member, focuses specifically on nonprofit board development and governance coaching.
 For organizations needing intensive board transformation, we bring specialized expertise.
+Board dysfunction often accelerates during leadership transitions—pairing board engagement work with executive transitions ensures boards are ready to support new leadership.

 Board fundraising failure is often a symptom of broader revenue or leadership challenges.
 Depending on your situation, you might also benefit from: